Table of Contents

 Hence, the name flying Shoring has been given.
 The shore used for this purpose is known as the flying shore.

 The major components of a flying shore can be listed as follows:

 d.
 Horizontal Struts (also referred to as the horizontal shores)

 e.
 Inclined Struts

-In this type of shoring, the wall plates are placed against the wall and are duly secured to it.
-The system of cleats and needles are used for providing support to the inclined struts.
+In this type of Shoring, the wall plates are placed against the wall and duly secured.
+The cleats and needles system is used for supportingduly secured

 The method of erection of the flying shore can be explained in brief as follows: